davidson16807/languages/language-learning/README.txt

 Likewise, a "sememe" is said to be the equivalence class of meanings (or "semes") that are suggested by a morpheme, of which one of the "semes" represents what the speaker *intends* to communicate.
 During speech, the speaker must map the seme he intends to communicate to a "sememe" that can be conveyed by a morpheme.
-"Allosemes" are then distinct sememes that represent the same seme.
 The concept of the seme and sememe is useful for conveying certain distinctions in meaning that may be present in one language but not another.
 To illustrate, speakers of Ergative-Absolutive languages distinguish morphemes based upon whether a verb is transitive or intransitive, whereas speakers of Nominative-Accusative languages are wholly unfamiliar with these distinctions and do not mark them in any way.